Tailwind CSS configuration

 Pixel units

-Because of poor email client support, rem units have been replaced with px.
+Because of poor email client support, our email preset for Tailwind replaces rem units with px.
+This affects the following utilities:

 • spacing (width, height, margin, padding, etc)